Rwkeith/rwkeith.github.io/_posts/2016-02-24-welcome-to-jekyll.md

 }
 ```

-Due to the nature of being undocumented, these offsets will vary between versions.
-What's important here is that we have thread attributes that can used to determine if a thread is legitimate or not.
+Due to the nature of being undocumented, these offsets can vary between versions.
+Signatures can be created though to find the correct offsets which we will see later.
+Above we have `KernelStack` which holds a pointer to the threads' stack.

-You'll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-### Suspicious Threads
+### Detecting Suspicious Threads

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+Taking the previous information, and combining it with the common and well-known un, we can This heuristic detection method is most useful for threads that are most often running in kernel memory.

 Jekyll also offers powerful support for code snippets: